Silver-Ore-Team/zBassMusic/docs/docs/user-guide/concepts/index.md

 Virtual file system used by Gothic to load assets. zBassMusic supports it fully, and we may reference some directory as:

-### Physical

-Located on your computer hard drive in the Gothic installation directory
+* Physical - Located on your computer hard drive in the Gothic installation directory.

-### Virtual

-A *.vdf or *.mod file loaded by Gothic, they contain the same directory structure as physical, but all files are inside the file (like a ZIP archive).
+* Virtual - A *.vdf or *.mod file loaded by Gothic, they contain the same directory structure as physical, but all files are inside the file (like a ZIP archive).